 Train accidents are rare in comparison to many other types of vehicle accidents.
 However, they can be deadly when they do occur.
 Railroad companies have a legal obligation to provide safe transportation for their passengers and minimize the risk of injury to others.
 When train safety standards are not met or negligent actions result in accidents, injuries or deaths, railroad companies can be held liable.
-At Ligori & Sanders Attorneys at Law, we can help you and your family pursue compensation from a railroad company if you are the victim of a train accident in Florida.
+At Ligori & Ligori Attorneys at Law, we can help you and your family pursue compensation from a railroad company if you are the victim of a train accident in Florida.

 Trains offer commercial transportation services and are considered a common carrier.
 This means railroad companies have a responsibility to provide safe passage for their customers.
 While not all injuries or accidents can be prevented, railroad companies are expected to meet higher standards for safety.
 This means meeting state and federal regulations and ensuring their equipment, staff and facilities are geared toward safety and protecting their riders from harm.

 Train accidents where individuals are injured due to negligence can result in lawsuits against the railroad.
 The victim could be a passenger on a train, on railroad-owned property or hit by a train.
 Like all companies, railroads are subject to premises liability laws.
 They must provide safe buildings, walkways and facilities for anyone visiting their premises.
 If someone is injured due to a hazardous condition or unsafe area at a train station or on railroad property, the railroad company may be liable for injuries.
 Other types of train accident lawsuits include:

 - Train collisions – If a train collides with another vehicle due to unsafe operation or equipment, those injured on board or outside the train may be able to sue the railroad for their injuries.
 This could occur due to operator negligence, poor intersection safety or equipment malfunction.